sharetribe/dumpr/README.md

 # dumpr

-A Clojure library for consuming MySQL contents as streams of updates.
+A Clojure library for consuming MySQL contents as a stream of updates.

 ## Usage